-In addition, a "cause for concern" file is kept in the locked cabinet in the Headmistress's office where small concerns can be noted.
+In addition, a "cause for concern" Indicate using the safeguarding catergory on the CPOMS incident form.
 Remember to keep to factual information and not assumption or interpretation.
 Use the child's own language to quote rather than translating into your own terms.
-Be aware that these sheets may be used at a later date to support a referral to an external agency.
+Be aware that these logs may be used at a later date to support a referral to an external agency.